 - Nazi propaganda material largely made up of Goetheinstitut and Werner Hoppenstedt collections;

-- Italian fascism, with the acquisition of the Duilio Susmel library (over 9.000 titles; the newspapers have been digitalised and are available in the library) and parts of the Giuseppe Bottai library, previous minister for corporations and education (circa 1.500 titles);
+- Italian fascism, with the acquisition of the Duilio Susmel library (over 9.000 titles; the newspapers have been digitalised and are available in the library) and parts of the Giuseppe Bottai library, previous minister for corporations and education (circa 1.500 titles); the Susmel Collection is currently cataloged for the OPAC; you will find scans of the catologue cards of the part of the collection that is not yet online here:

 - History of political parties in Italy, largely thanks to the takeover of the library of Italian historian Gastone Manacorda.